-Unless otherwise provided in these Competition Rules, each Official shall make decisions under these Competition Rules autonomously and independent from any other Official.

-Chief Classifier and Classification Panel

-The duties and responsibilities of a Classification Panel are detailed in the World Para Swimming Classification Rules and Regulations.
+Officials shall make their decisions autonomously and independently of each other unless otherwise provided in these Rules and Regulations.

-Competition Format
+Entry Criteria and Competition format

-Four (4) Competition formats are possible:
+Five (5) Competition formats are possible in World Para Swimming Recognised Competitions:

-‘Single class event’, event offered to a single Sport Class only with one applicable MQS, one (1) set of medals will be awarded.
+‘Single class Event’: Event offered to a single Sport Class only with one applicable MQS.
+One (1) set of medals will be awarded.

-‘Single class event’, event offered principally to one Sport Class but the Technical Documentation may permit other Sport Classes to enter.
+‘Single class Event, with individual class MQS times’: Event offered principally to one Sport Class but the Technical Documentation for that Competition may permit other Sport Classes to enter.
 Each Sport Class has its own applicable MQS.
 One (1) set of medals will be awarded determined by time.

+‘Single class Event, with multiple MQS times’: Event offered principally to one Sport Class but the Technical Documentation for that Competition may permit other Sport Classes to enter.
+Each Sport Class has its own applicable MQS.
+One (1) set of medals will be awarded to each Sport Class, determined by time.

-‘Multiple class events’, event offered to multiple Sport Classes, each with its own MQS (as set out in the Technical Documentation).
+‘Multiple class Event’: Event offered to multiple Sport Classes, each with its own MQS (as set out in the Technical Documentation for that Competition).
 Medals will be awarded in respect of each Sport Class.

-‘Point system multiple class event’ event offered to multiple Sport Classes, each with its own MQS (as set out in the Technical Documentation).
+‘Point system multiple class Event’: Event offered to multiple Sport Classes, each with its own MQS (as set out in the Technical Documentation for that Competition).
 Medals will be awarded by points.